jasonmotylinski/code-poster/README.md

 This project is inspired by the Elixir project by Pete Corey.
 Pete did much of the hard work like determining the optimal image size and how to adjust the image to correct for the font width.
 Read his post [here](http://www.east5th.co/blog/2017/02/13/build-your-own-code-poster-with-elixir/) and see the elixir code [here](https://github.com/pcorey/elixir_poster).

+This version automatically scales the image by a configured ratio so that any image can be used without modification.

 ## Setup
 ### Install the Source Code Pro Font
 Download and unzip the [latest release](https://github.com/adobe-fonts/source-code-pro/releases) of the Adobe fonts.